 We present 15 individual cases of sub-adult white sharks that were SPOT tagged in South Africa from 2003–2004 and have been re-sighted as recently as 2011.
 Our observations suggest SPOT tags can cause permanent cosmetic and structural damage to white shark dorsal fins depending on the duration of tag attachment.
 SPOT tags that detached within 12–24 months did not cause long term damage to the dorsal fin other than pigmentation scarring.
 Within 12 months of deployment, tag fouling can occur.
 After 24 months of deployment permanent damage to the dorsal fin occurred.
 A shark survived this prolonged attachment and there seems little compromise on the animal’s long term survival and resultant body growth.
 This is the first investigation detailing the long term effects of SPOT deployment on the dorsal fin of white sharks.

-Blue Wilderness owners – Ryan Johnson and Enrico Gennari are two of South Africa’s most renowned shark biologists.
-Their research institute ‘Oceans Research‘ drives many of South Africa’s most ambitious and established shark research programs.
-The Blue Wilderness team collects daily citizen science data that is fed to the research team of Oceans Research.
+Blue Wilderness owner – Ryan Johnson is one of South Africa’s most renowned shark biologists.
+The Blue Wilderness Research Unit drives many of South Africa’s most ambitious and established shark research programs.
+The Blue Wilderness expedition team collects daily citizen science data that is fed to the research units databases.

 We capture ID photos to analyse population dynamics and residency periods of sharks

 We collect daily environmental parameters to correlate with shark abundance and behaviour.

 We conduct daily census of biodiversity sightings of sharks, fishes and other ocean fauna on Aliwal Shoal.

 The Blue Wilderness Research Unit provides and facilitates innovative and dynamic research relevant to the management and conservation of Southern Africa’s wildlife.
 Students and enthusiasts can contribute to our research efforts though our volunteer program